 Hidalgo and his companions head to San Antonio Béxar, but are apprehended in Acatita de Baján by Ignacio Elizondo.

-Hidalgo, Allende, Aldama, and Jimenez are arrested and taken to Chihuahua, capital of the Internal Provinces, to be judged.
+Hidalgo, Allende, Aldama, and Jimenez are arrested and taken to Chihuahua, the capital of the Internal Provinces, to be judged.

 A messenger from Felix Maria Calleja arrives in Mexico City with the news of the capture of the independence leaders.
 Viceroy Francisco Xavier Venegas announces the news to the population and celebrates the triumph with joy.